What are tendons made of?

 Strength training exercises can help to restore the strength in your injured tendon, but it has to be pitched at the right level for your injury.
 If it’s too hard, it will make it flare up.
 If it’s too easy, it won’t really be effective.
 A typical training plan for a tendonitis will start with easy, low load exercises and progress over time to include high load and explosive movements.
 The Achilles tendinopathy rehab plan of the Exakt Health app demonstrates how this works.

 How long do tendons with tendonitis take to heal?

-This will depend on how long you wait before you start with the correct treatment plan as well as how strong your tendon and calf is at that point.
+This will depend on how long you wait before you start with the correct treatment plan as well as how strong your tendon and calf are at that point.
 Tendons are very slow to heal.
-It takes much longer to produce and strengthen collagen fibres than muscle fibres.
+It takes much longer to produce and strengthen collagen fibers than muscle fibers.

 - If you’ve only developed your tendon pain in the last few weeks and you’ve not lost a lot of strength, then it will likely take you around 16 weeks to get back to your full sport.

 - If you’ve had your tendon pain for several months, then it can take anything between 6 and 18 months to fully recover depending on how much strength you’ve lost.

 What happens to a tendon when you tear or rupture it?